Andy Murray: 2014: 30th career title and out of top 10

-After strong grass court seasons in 2012 and 2013, Murray was seeded third for the 2014 Wimbledon Championship, behind Novak Djokovic and Rafael Nadal, who were seeded first and second respectively.
-He began his title defence with straight sets wins over David Goffin and Blaž Rola, defeating the latter for the loss of just two games.
-Murray continued his good form, defeating Roberto Bautista Agut and Kevin Anderson, the 27th and 20th seeds, again in straight sets to reach his seventh consecutive Wimbledon quarter-final.
-Murray's defence then came to a halt as Grigor Dimitrov ended his 17 match winning-streak on the grass of Wimbledon (this includes the 2012 Olympics) with a straight sets win, meaning Murray failed to reach the semi-finals for the first time since 2008.
+At Wimbledon Grigor Dimitrov ended his 17 match winning-streak on Wimbledon grass (including the 2012 Olympics) with a straight sets win in the quarter finals, meaning Murray failed to reach the semi-finals for the first time since 2008.
 After his defeat at the Championships, Murray dropped to No. 10, his lowest ranking since 2008.

-Before the North American hard court swing, Murray announced he was extending his partnership with Amélie Mauresmo until the end of the US Open, but was ideally looking for a long-term deal.
-He also revealed he had only just returned to a full training schedule following his back surgery last September.
 Murray reached back-to-back quarter-finals at the Canadian Open and Cincinnati Masters, losing to eventual champions Jo Wilfried Tsonga, after being a break up in the decider, and Roger Federer, after being two breaks up in the second set, respectively.
 He made it to the quarter-finals of the 2014 US Open, losing to Novak Djokovic, after earning his first top ten win of the year in the previous round against Jo Wilfried Tsonga.
 This was the first season since 2009 where Murray failed to reach a grand slam final.
-As a consequence Murray fell outside of the top 10 ranking places for the first time since June 2008.
+As a consequence Murray fell outside of the top 10 rankings for the first time since June 2008.